mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 ## Install using the interactive script {#guided}

 !!! info "Installation Script Overview"
-    The interactive script is a convenient script to help you set up Mathesar.
-But it is highly opinionated and needs `sudo` privileges(admin access).
-    Although it provides certain configuration options, it might not be suitable if you are planning to modify the services installed or want control over the setup process.
-Please look at the [Manual Install section](#manual) if you want to customise the setup process.
+    The interactive script is a convenient way to install Mathesar, but it is highly opinionated and needs `sudo` privileges (admin access).
+Although it provides certain configuration options, it might not be suitable if you want to modify the installed services or customize your installation.
+Use the [Manual Install](#manual) method if you want more control.

     The installation script will set up

-    - A database server - Postgres Database server for storing the data;
+    - A Postgres database server to store data
-    - The Mathesar webserver - Runs the Mathesar App;
+    - A web server to run the Mathesar application
-    - A reverse proxy - Sets up the SSL certificate needed for `https`, serves the static js, css files;
+    - A reverse proxy server to serve static files and set up SSL certificates
-    - An upgrade server for upgrading using the UI - A convenience service to allow updating the Mathesar APP using the UI;
+    - An upgrade server to handle upgrading Mathesar via the web interface

 1. Paste this command into your terminal to begin installing the latest version of Mathesar: